tasmota/docs/docs/devices/Teckin-sp10.md

 [teckin sp10 on amazon.ca](https://www.amazon.ca/dp/B07FQMVW45/?coliid=IFFUFMWD4KEHL&colid=RXUNLV481TPQ&psc=0&ref_=lv_ov_lig_dp_it)

 follow some great info here
-I found the esp8266 as expected in here I was able to identify the module at a esp8266-s3 [spec sheet](https://fccid.io/2AKBPESP8266-S3/User-Manual/User-Manual-3594791.html)
+I found the esp8266 as expected in here I was able to identify the module as an esp8266-s3 [spec sheet](https://fccid.io/2AKBPESP8266-S3/User-Manual/User-Manual-3594791.html)

 @znanev did most of the work already
 [the uk version of this plug as noted by Znanev](/devices/Hyleton-313-Smart-Plug)

-it took a great deal of time to confirm that I did indeed have the same pin outs as this UK plug I stumbled apon what I think is the original manufacturer of these but we will probably never know [plug maker](http://en.hysiry.com/)
+it took a great deal of time to confirm that I did indeed have the same pin outs as this UK plug I stumbled upon what I think is the original manufacturer of these but we will probably never know [plug maker](http://en.hysiry.com/)

 ![](http://www.bobcat.ca/stuff/PICS/sp10/20181124_172106.jpg)